cervelas/machineatubes/README.md

 ## Requirements

 - Python version 3.10 with pip
-- Something to play Midi (Windows: Wavetable Synth is integrated, Mac: https://github.com/notahat/simplesynth ??)
+- Something to play Midi like Ableton or (Windows: Wavetable Synth is integrated, Mac: https://github.com/notahat/simplesynth ??)

 ## Installation